noprompt/burdock-mode/README.md

 (add-to-list 'load-path BURDOCK_DIRECTORY)
 (require 'burdock-mode)

-;; Tells burdoct where the backend Ruby code lives.
+;; Tells burdock where the backend Ruby code lives.
 This can also be ;; configured with `M-x customize-group`.
 (setq burdock-ruby-source-directory (concat BURDOCK_DIRECTORY "ruby/"))